DYFP2027

 Biological & Bioinspired

-Happy hour with free drinks on Monday March 25 and Tuesday March 26 in the "Verloren Zoon" bar
+Happy hour on Monday March 25 and Tuesday March 26 in the "Verloren Zoon" bar

-Conference dinner on Wednesday March 27.
-Venue to be announced.
+Conference dinner on Wednesday March 24 at the Rolduc Abbey.

 Call for papers

-Authors wishing to contribute to DYFP2024 are invited to submit a one-page abstract before October 1 October 15, 2023.
-Authors will receive notification of acceptance of their proposed contribution by November 19, 2023.
+Authors wishing to contribute to DYFP2027 are invited to submit a one-page abstract before Friday October 2nd, 2026.
+Authors will receive notification of acceptance of their proposed contribution by Friday November 13th, 2026.

 A template for your 1 page abstract can be downloaded via the link below: